 Seattle has some great hotels, so it’s pretty hard to choose which ones to recommend.

 - The Ace Hotel is easy to miss – but it’s actually the first Ace Hotel of them all, and shows you where this iconic hotel brand got its start.
 It’s also in my favorite neighborhood, Belltown, and I treated Mr. V to a stay here for his birthday one year (November 2015).
-Rooms start at $249 per night; compare prices here.
+Rooms start at $249 per night; book here.

 Airbnbs in Seattle